PhpGt/StyleGuide/brackets-braces/brace-indentation.md

 }
 ```

-## Conditionals within brackets should not gain extra indentation when breaking onto separate lines.
+## Conditionals within brackets should not gain extra indentation when breaking onto separate lines

 When breaking long conditionals over multiple lines, the inner indentation should not be hidden by the indentation of the conditional.